ayberkgezer/poe.ninja-API-Document/README.md

 ## Poe Ninja

 There are two types of data types in the poe ninja api.
-One is currency overview and the other is itemoverview.
+One is `currencyoverview` and the other is `itemoverview`.

 | currencyoverview | itemoverview    |
 | ---------------- | --------------- |